ovh/docs/pages/web/hosting/cms_install_1_click_modules/guide.lt-lt.md

 If the domain you want to use does not appear in the list, go to the `Multi-site`{.action} tab to add it, then try adding a module again.

-You can also refer to the guide on How to add several websites onto your web hosting plan.
+You can also refer to the guide [Hosting multiple websites on your Web Hosting plan](https://docs.ovh.com/lt/hosting/multisites-configuring-multiple-websites/).

 Once you have selected your domain, you must choose between basic or advanced installation: